-This procedure is used by an AF to modify in the PCF the subscription to the notification of deactivation of one or more Service Data Flows within the AF application session context.
+This procedure is used by a NF service consumer to modify in the PCF the subscription to the notification of deactivation of one or more Service Data Flows within the AF application session context.

-The AF shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.
+The NF service consumer shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.

-The AF shall include in the HTTP PATCH request message described in subclause 4.2.3.2 the updated values of the "EventsSubscReqDataRm" data type, which either shall include in the "events" attribute a new element with the "event" attribute set to "FAILED_RESOURCES_ALLOCATION" to indicate the subscription to service data flow deactivation, or shall not include in the "events" attribute an existing element with the "event" attribute set to "FAILED_RESOURCES_ALLOCATION".
+The NF service consumer shall include in the HTTP PATCH request message described in subclause 4.2.3.2 the updated values of the "EventsSubscReqDataRm" data type, which either shall include in the "events" attribute a new element with the "event" attribute set to "FAILED_RESOURCES_ALLOCATION" to indicate the subscription to service data flow deactivation, or shall not include in the "events" attribute an existing element with the "event" attribute set to "FAILED_RESOURCES_ALLOCATION".

-The PCF shall reply to the AF as described in subclause 4.2.3.2.
+The PCF shall reply to the NF service consumer as described in subclause 4.2.3.2.

 As result of this action, the PCF shall set the appropriate subscription to service data flow deactivation for the corresponding PCC rule(s) as described in in 3GPP TS 29.512 [8].